bazelbuild/bazel/FAQ.md

 Did you rewrite your internal tool as open-source?
 Is it a fork?
 ----------------------------------------------------------------

-Bazel shares most of its code with the internal tool and its rules are used for zillions of builds every day.
+Bazel shares most of its code with the internal tool, and its rules are used for millions of builds every day.

 Why did Google build Bazel?